DiedrichsenLab/HierarchBayesParcel/docs/source/overview.rst

 	:alt: fusion_model
 	:align: center

+The Hierarchical Bayesian Parcellation framework is designed to

-One important barrier in the development of complex models of human brain organization is the lack of a large and comprehensive task-based neuroimaging dataset.
-Therefore, current atlases of functional brain organization are mainly based on single and homogeneous resting-state datasets.
-Here, we propose a hierarchical Bayesian framework that can learn a probabilistically defined brain parcellation across numerous task-based and resting-state datasets, exploiting their combined strengths.
+ can learn a probabilistically defined brain parcellation across numerous task-based and resting-state datasets, exploiting their combined strengths.
 The framework is partitioned into a spatial arrangement model that defines the probability of a specific individual brain parcellation, and a set of dataset-specific emission models that defines the probability of the observed data given the individual brain organization.
 We show that the framework optimally combines information from different datasets to achieve a new population-based atlas of the human cerebellum.
 Furthermore, we demonstrate that, using only 10 min of individual data, the framework is able to generate individual brain parcellations that outperform group atlases.

+The hierarchical Bayesian parcellation The code for this framework is openly available.
+You can use this repository to:

+* Learn new probabilistic brain parcellations across multiple fMRI datasets using other datasets for different brain structures.
+* Use existing probabilistic atlases to obtain individualized brain parcellations for new subjects through the optimal integration of individual localizer data and the group atlas.

+* Learn new probabilistic brain parcellations across multiple fMRI datasets using other datasets for different brain structures.
+* Use existing probabilistic atlases to obtain individualized brain parcellations for new subjects through the optimal integration of individual localizer data and the group atlas.

 Arrangement Model